 - Masks/Peels.
 Exfoliating masks are great for that quick hit.
 Like serums and creams, they hug onto the skin due to their thicker viscosity.
 Masks typically only stay on the skin for 5-15 minutes.
 Therefore, their formulations are stronger since they have to work more quickly.
 This is a good thing when you want quick results.

 - Note: Some companies make a 2-step wipeable “peel” treatment.
 First, you wipe with a water-based, acid liquid which has a similar consistency to that of a toner but saturated in a pad.
 They also usually contain Denatured Alcohol or SD Alcohol 40.
 I don’t recommend this for home use as it’s usually too drying and irritating for sensitive skin types.
-Daily use is often suggested, which makes it even more drying.
+Daily use is often suggested, which makes it even drier.
 Next, you wipe over the skin with a neutralizer to calm and restore the skin’s pH.
 There are many ways to safely exfoliate using acids but doing so daily with something that uses drying alcohols is a total no-no in my book.

 - Body products.
 A few specialized scrubs, serums and lotions on the market contain AHAs to help manage the skin condition called keratosis pilaris (KP).
 This is a condition in which small tiny bumps appear, causing a rough, red texture.
 Regardless of whether or not you are someone with KP, using these types of exfoliating body products will dramatically smooth the skin and manage dryness that comes with age.
 I use Smoothing Body Serum faithfully, three times a week under lotion.
 It makes the skin on my body look so healthy and glowy.